course-dprep/MovieGenre_IMDbAnalysis/README.md

 # What is the effect of a genre of a movie to the IMDb popularity score?
+Is there a significant difference in the IMDb popularity scores among different movie genres.
+A film producer should perhaps consider producing an action genre movie rather than a thriller genre movie, despite that producer's preference for thriller.
+What other mediators could affect this effect.
+Some things that will be further explored and analyzed in this research.
+The research method will be discussed in more detail later in this project.
+So feel free to keep reading and get along with the prepared data.

 ## Research question with possible mediators/moderators
 We are planning to use the IMDb data files for this project.
 Our main research question will be: